-I’m not shouting here, just pointing that sharpening in any digital imaging program, is based on Luminosity.
+Sharpening in any digital imaging program is based on Luminosity.
 This is vital to understanding the sharpening process in both Photoshop and Lightroom.

-Put simply, sharpening is about brightening pixels, or creating contrast between pixels.
-This process fools the eye in to believing a image to be sharper, than it was pre-sharpening.
+Put simply, sharpening is about brightening pixels or creating a contrast between pixels.
+This process fools the eye into believing an image to be sharper than it was pre-sharpening.

 Below is the original.

 When we come to sharpen the image, we are creating a blurred greyscale mask, which is overlaid on the original.
 The blurred version extends outside the original image bounds.

 When the original image is subtracted, we now see what sharpening is all about, as the sharpening process will be working on this edge.
 Of course, we have sliders that control the sharpening process.

 The basic principle is we are actually working on this mask, minus the original image.

 Before we go any further, there are three things I should point out: